Home - News & resources - Savings - UK Savings Week: Our top tips to get you saving

 • Temptations get in the way.

 This is all about changing habits and rewarding yourself for resisting.
 Be very deliberate with your spending – work out if it really matters to you.
 Try to identify impulse purchases before they happen by giving yourself time to think.
 If you usually buy new clothes every month, do it every other to start with.
 Your wardrobe will thank you and your savings pot.
-If you can’t resist when you go into certain shops, give them a wide berth, a certain company always sends you the best deals – unsubscribe from their mailing list.
+If you can’t resist when you go into certain shops, give them a wide berth.
+If a certain company always sends you the best deals, unsubscribe from their mailing list.
 Keep out of harm’s way – make refraining less painful.

 • No set game plan.